Samillion/ModernZ/README.md

 In essence, to modernize and revive the `Modern` origin.

 Having said that, ModernZ still uses parts of the old code, and every previous and current fork author and contributor deserve credit (including mpv's stock osc), that is why they're mentioned in detail.

+#### Credits:
+Fluent System Icons font was modified by [Xurdejl](https://github.com/Xurdejl) for use on ModernZ, they also contributed with code, reports and tests. 😻